Oil companies slash spending, jobs as prices slide for second time

-HOUSTON (Reuters) - The stark reality of a much-feared second dip in crude prices is prompting global oil majors and nimble U.S. shale companies alike to ax spending once again a year after the first price crash started.
+HOUSTON, July 30 (Reuters) - The stark reality of a much-feared second dip in crude prices is prompting global oil majors and nimble U.S. shale companies alike to axe spending once again a year after the first price crash started.

-Just days into the second-quarter earnings season, Chevron Corp (CVX.N) and Royal Dutch Shell Plc (RDSa.L) said they would slash a combined 8,000 thousand jobs around the world.
+Just days into the second-quarter earnings season, Chevron Corp and Royal Dutch Shell Plc said they would slash a combined 8,000 thousand jobs around the world.

-In North Dakota, Whiting Petroleum Corp (WLL.N), the top producer in the No. 2 U.S. oil patch, cut its capital expenditure budget days after optimistically raising it 15 percent on bets the renewed downturn in prices would be a temporary blip.
+In North Dakota, Whiting Petroleum Corp, the top producer in the No. 2 U.S. oil patch, cut its capital expenditure budget days after optimistically raising it 15 percent on bets the renewed downturn in prices would be a temporary blip.

-More ominously, Linn Energy LLC LINE.O, a small exploration and production company, suspended its quarterly distribution to investors on Thursday to conserve precious cash that has largely evaporated on the price drop.
+More ominously, Linn Energy LLC, a small exploration and production company, suspended its quarterly distribution to investors on Thursday to conserve precious cash that has largely evaporated on the price drop.
 Its shares fell 26 percent.

 Conoco CEO Ryan Lance said the company was preparing for “lower, more volatile prices.”